Truth From A Homeschool Mom Who Has Been There

 Teaching the love of learning itself is one of the most important things you will ever teach your child.

-When learning anything, if something gets him excited we will dig deeper.
-I will let him go as far as he wants with whatever has managed to grab his attention at any time.
+When teaching, striving to achieve a sense of excitement is gold.
+Excitement will encourage every student to dig deeper.
+I will let T go as far as he wants with whatever has managed to grab his attention at any time.
 Because I can then be teaching him stuff that sticks instead of forcing him to absorb material he will have forgotten the next week.
-So one last example of how this works at our house.
+Here is one quick example of how this works at our house.

 So recently we had a Blood Moon, and this got his interest rekindled for the solar system and how all of that works.
 So, we got up from the books and drove to the planetarium and watched a great show all about the Solar System.
 Then for Art that week, we made a model of the Solar System.
 For his vocabulary words that week I included space-related terms.
 His Creative Writing Assignment that week was all about the first colony on Mars.
 We spent time on the NASA website and even attended a webinar on the latest space discoveries.